wazuh/wazuh-documentation/source/upgrade-guide/legacy/upgrading-wazuh-manager.rst

 #.
 Install the Wazuh server:

-    The current installation can be upgraded by following the :ref:`installation guide <installation_guide>` for your specific operating system.
+    The current installation can be upgraded by following the :ref:`installation guide <installation_guide>` for the specific operating system.

     Once the package is installed, review the ``/var/ossec/etc/ossec.conf`` configuration file since it will be overwritten.
-The previous version can be found at ``ossec.conf.rpmorig`` file or ``ossec.conf.deborig`` file.
+The previous version can be found at the ``ossec.conf.rpmorig`` file or the ``ossec.conf.deborig`` file.
 It is recommended to compare the new file with its old version and import previous settings where needed.

     A backup of the custom rules and decoders will be saved at ``/var/ossec/etc/backup_ruleset``.
-They have to be reapplied.
-It is recommended to use ``/var/ossec/etc/decoders`` folder and ``/var/ossec/etc/rules`` folder for custom rules and decoders as these directories will not be overwritten by future upgrades.
+The custom ruleset has to be reapplied.
+It is recommended to use the ``/var/ossec/etc/decoders`` folder and the ``/var/ossec/etc/rules`` folder for custom rules and decoders as these directories will not be overwritten by future upgrades.

 #.
 To confirm that the Wazuh server is in v2.x use the ``manage_agents`` utility: